RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-workloads.md

 > **NOTE**: We're calling most of the resources "RHEL 8" here, regardless of whether you're actually using CentOS 8 as your base image - it won't impact anything for our purposes here.

 To begin with let's use the OpenShift Data Foundation volume we created earlier to launch some VMs.
 We are going to create a machine called `rhel8-server-ocs`.
-As you'll recall we have created a PVC called `rhel8-ocs` that was created using the CDI utility with a CentOS 8 base image.
+As you'll recall we have created a PVC called `rhel8-ocs` that was created using the CDI utility with a CentOS 8 base image (yes, it's called RHEL8, but here we're actually using CentOS8).
 To connect the machine to the network we will utilise the `NetworkAttachmentDefinition` we created for the underlying host's third NIC (`enp3s0` via `br1`).
 This is the `tuning-bridge-fixed` interface which refers to that bridge created previously.
 It's also important to remember that OpenShift 4.x uses Multus as it's default networking CNI so we also ensure Multus knows about this `NetworkAttachmentDefinition`.
 Lastly we have set the `evictionStrategy` to `LiveMigrate` so that any request to move the instance will use this method.
 We will explore this in more depth in a later lab.

 Let's apply a VM configuration via the CLI first: